Peiran Xiao

 What is the optimal rating scheme to incentivize effort?

-I study the optimal design of ratings to motivate agent investment in quality.
-The principal designs a rating scheme that maps the agent’s quality to a possibly stochastic score.
+I study the optimal design of ratings to motivate agent investment in quality when transfers are unavailable.
+The principal designs a rating scheme that maps the agent’s quality to a (possibly stochastic) score.
 The agent has private information about his ability, which determines his cost of investment, and chooses the quality level.
 The market observes the score and offers a wage equal to the agent’s expected quality.
+For example, a school incentivizes learning through a grading policy that discloses the student’s quality to the job market.

-I reduce the principal’s problem to the design of an interim wage function of quality.
+I reduce the principal’s problem to the design of an interim wage as a function of quality.
 When restricted to deterministic ratings, I provide necessary and sufficient conditions for the optimality of simple pass/fail tests and lower censorship.
-In particular, when the principal aims to maximize expected quality, pass/fail tests (lower censorship) are optimal if the ability distribution has an increasing (unimodal) density.
+In particular, when the principal’s objective is expected quality, pass/fail tests are optimal if the agent’s ability distribution is concentrated towards the top, while lower censorship is optimal if the ability distribution is concentrated towards the mode.
 The results generalize existing results in optimal delegation with voluntary participation, as pass/fail tests (lower censorship) correspond to take-it-or-leave-it offers (threshold delegation).
-Additionally, I provide sufficient conditions for pass/fail tests and lower censorship to remain optimal without restriction to deterministic ratings.
-Pass/fail tests remain optimal in quality maximization if the ability density is increasing.
+Additionally, I provide sufficient conditions for deterministic ratings to remain optimal when stochastic ratings are allowed.

 “If everyone stands on tiptoe, no one sees better.”

-Consumers of positional goods care about their relative positions in the consumption of the goods, so allocating an item to one buyer has externalities on others.
+I study the optimal allocation of positional goods with externalities and one-sided transfers.
+Because consumers care about their relative positions in consumption, allocating an item to one buyer has externalities on others.
 Using a mechanism design approach, I characterize the externalities by a feasibility condition.
-I find the revenue-maximizing mechanism excludes some low types and fully separates the rest if and only if the buyers type distribution is regular.
+I find the revenue-maximizing mechanism excludes some low types and fully separates the rest if and only if the buyer’s type distribution satisfies Myerson's regularity.
 The seller can guarantee at least half the maximal revenue by offering one level of positional goods, and the approximation can be arbitrarily close if the buyer’s type distribution is sufficiently concave.
 Moreover, if the distribution has an increasing (decreasing) failure rate, total pooling (full separation) without exclusion maximizes the consumer surplus, and the consumer surplus is decreasing (increasing) in the number of positional good levels.
-Applications include educational arms races, priority services, and luxury goods.
+Applications include education, priority services, luxury goods, and organizational design.

 How to design the optimal tournament when one player hires the other?